Who am I?

 Questions?
 Want more information?
 My contact details are here.

-- December 2016: will be co-convening an AGU session Volcanic Plumbing Systems and Surface Processes (Friday of AGU)
+- December 2016: co-convened an AGU session Volcanic Plumbing Systems and Surface Processes (Friday of AGU)

 - 2016: Undergraduates Cassi King and Ellyn Huggins finished undergraduate theses (and their BS work)!